 The college computers in the student lounge, in the classroom and at the computer center are available for students to use for assignments and course work.
 Students are expected to use the college computers professionally.
 This means that web surfing, on-line shopping, playing computer games, etc. is not appropriate use of the college computers.

 Plagiarism is the copying of two or more sentences without citation or quotation marks.
 This includes copying from another student’s work.
-If a student commits plagiarism, they may be dismissed from the Case Management Program.
+If a student commits plagiarism, they may be dismissed from the program.

 From time to time, an instructor will offer feedback to students regarding their progress and performance in class.
 As a next step in communication with a student, an Instructor may ask a student to schedule a meeting with the Coordinator of the program, or the Case Manager to discuss academic progress.
 At any time, a student may also request such a meeting.

-The Case Management Program reserves the right to dismiss or withhold the Case Management Certificate from the Case Management Program for any student who gives evidence, academically or behaviorally (as defined by the College Handbook and the National Association of Social Workers (NASW) Code of Ethics) of an inability to carry out their responsibilities as a case management student.Back to top
+The Program reserves the right to dismiss or withhold the Certificate for any student who gives evidence, academically or behaviorally (as defined by the College Handbook and the National Association of Social Workers (NASW) Code of Ethics) of an inability to carry out their responsibilities as a Social and Human Service Assistance student.Back to top

-In accordance with the NASW CODE OF ETHICS, the case management faculty does not condone oppression or discrimination of individuals or groups on the basis of race, ethnicity, gender, religion, sexual orientation, socio-economic status, age or disabling condition.
+In accordance with the NASW CODE OF ETHICS, the program faculty does not condone oppression or discrimination of individuals or groups on the basis of race, ethnicity, gender, religion, sexual orientation, socio-economic status, age or disabling condition.

 There are numerous examples of cultural diversity, disability being one.
-The overall goal of Rhode Island College and the Case Management Program is to foster the development of an integrative, accepting, and facilitating environment that is conducive to learning and professional growth for all students including those with disabilities.
+The overall goal of Rhode Island College and the Certificate in Social and Human Assistance Program is to foster the development of an integrative, accepting, and facilitating environment that is conducive to learning and professional growth for all students including those with disabilities.
 Students who have a disabling condition(s) are entitled to reasonable accommodation.
 Faculty are available to meet individually with students who require accommodations and will maintain confidentiality.